ryzncodes/chatbot-agent/README.md

 python sync_outlets.py --input-file ../docs/samples/outlets.sample.json --drop-existing
 ```

+The product ingestion script tokenizes the catalogue, computes TF-IDF embeddings, and writes a
+FAISS index (`db/faiss/products.index`) plus metadata with vocabulary/IDF weights.
+The outlets sync
+script parameterizes SQL queries based on inferred locations and services.

-> The ingestion scripts currently expect local JSON exports.
-Sample files live in
-> `docs/samples/` — duplicate them and adjust contents as needed.
-When network access is enabled,
+> Both scripts expect local JSON exports.
+Sample files live in `docs/samples/` — duplicate and adjust
-> replace the `--input-file` argument with live fetchers.
+> them as needed, then rerun the scripts when you have updated data or live fetchers.

 The ingestion commands populate: